 Obviously, I can't be subjective about this issue.
 I'm in agreement with President Dwight Eisenhower who wrote: "Don't join the book burners.
 Don't think you're going to conceal faults by concealing evidence that they ever existed.
 Don't be afraid to go in your library and read every book..."
 Eisenhower challenged the essential rhetoric behind burning or banning books.

 By showing us things we don't want to see, we can no longer pretend they don't exist; we have to deal with them.
 Do book banners really believe that by not reading books with teen sex, profanity, homosexuality, racism or violence, those things will disappear when every single one of them has been with us from the beginning of human history?
-Yes, there are terrible, sometimes offensive people and events in books, whether it's casual racism in "Huckleberry Finn" or "One Flew Over the Cuckoo's Nest," the realities of drugs and addiction in "Go Ask Alice," or the profanity that some characters use in "Of Mice and Men" or "The Kite Runner."
+Yes, there are terrible, sometimes offensive people and events in books, whether it's racism in "To Kill a Mockingbird," "Huckleberry Finn" or "One Flew Over the Cuckoo's Nest," the realities of drugs and addiction in "Go Ask Alice," or the profanity that some characters use in "Of Mice and Men" or "The Kite Runner."

 The authors of those works didn't include racism, drugs and profanity purely to upset people, but to bring attention to those very offensive things, to show a reality, and possibly to provoke a feeling in the reader.
 Or, more succinctly, Salman Rushdie wrote: "What is freedom of expression?
 Without the freedom to offend, it ceases to exist."